Vitholu/nasa-apod-gallery/README.md

-Have a space themed website that uses the Nasa APOD API to retrieve images and display them based on day.
-To make it more complex, add user authentication and allow them to save some images.
+A gallery that uses the Nasa APOD API to retrieve images and display them adding a new one each day.